dnlcrl/ig-bot/README.md

 phase 2:

 - run python bot/main.py
-- check your twitter account or your terminale
+- check your twitter account or your terminal

 # Setup